tonyjurg/Create-TF-entropy-features/README.md

 This repository contains the Jupyter Notebook used to create three new Text-Fabric feature:

-   - [lemma_entr](https://tonyjurg.github.io/N1904addons/features/lemma_entr.html): Absolute entropy of the lemma as predictor of its parent phrase function in bits.
+   - [lemma_entr_mbit](https://tonyjurg.github.io/N1904addons/features/lemma_entr_mbit.html): Absolute entropy of the lemma as predictor of its parent phrase function in milibits.
-   - [morph_entr](https://tonyjurg.github.io/N1904addons/features/morph_entr.html): Absolute entropy of the morph as predictor of its parent phrase function in bits.
+   - [morph_entr_mbit](https://tonyjurg.github.io/N1904addons/features/morph_entr_mbit.html): Absolute entropy of the morph as predictor of its parent phrase function in milibits.
-   - [text_entr](https://tonyjurg.github.io/N1904addons/features/text_entr.html): Absolute entropy of the surface level wordform as predictor of its parent phrase function in bits.
+   - [text_entr_mbit](https://tonyjurg.github.io/N1904addons/features/text_entr_mbit.html): Absolute entropy of the surface level wordform as predictor of its parent phrase function in milibits.
    - [lemma_entr_norm](https://tonyjurg.github.io/N1904addons/features/lemma_entr_norm.html): Normalized entropy of the lemma as predictor of its parent phrase function in range [0,1].
    - [morph_entr_norm](https://tonyjurg.github.io/N1904addons/features/morph_entr_norm.html): Normalized entropy of the morph as predictor of its parent phrase function in range [0,1].
    - [text_entr_norm](https://tonyjurg.github.io/N1904addons/features/text_entr_norm.html): Normalized entropy of the surface level wordform as predictor of its parent phrase function in range [0,1].